activeloopai/deeplake/docs/source/index.rst

-..
-Hub documentation master file, created by sphinx-quickstart on Sun Jul 17 09:57:51 2022.
+.. deeplake documentation master file, created by sphinx-quickstart on Sun Jul 17 09:57:51 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.